privacy

 When your AI session finishes a turn, the november CLI reads the last user prompt, the last assistant message, and a list of tools and files that were touched.
 It bounds this excerpt to about 3,500 characters total, then sends it to our server.

-We keep the summary.
-We do not keep the excerpt we sent to Anthropic — it's discarded after the request completes.
+The resulting tldr (≤200 chars) and body(bullets with the concrete detail) are stored as that session's summary.
+We keep the summary; the excerpt we sent to Anthropic is discarded after the request completes.

 who sees what